gdgdavao/devfest-registration-system/README.md

 ### Installation / Setup
 #### Backend
 1. Download PocketBase, and follow the [setup instructions](https://pocketbase.io/docs/).
+2. Copy the `pb_hooks` folder in repo's `pb` directory into the current PocketBase installation directory. and restart the PocketBase server.
-2. Go [`http://localhost:8090/_`](http://localhost:8090/_) (observe the `_`) and login.
+3. Go [`http://localhost:8090/_`](http://localhost:8090/_) (observe the `_`) and login.
 If not registered, use `example@example.com` and `1234567890` as e-mail and password when registering.
-3. Go to `Settings -> Backups` and click the little cloud upload icon beside "Backup and Restore your PocketBase data".
+4. Go to `Settings -> Backups` and click the little cloud upload icon beside "Backup and Restore your PocketBase data".
 Upload the `backup.zip` file from the repo's `pb` directory and wait for it to upload.
-4. Click the restore icon beside the name of the newly added backup.
+5. Click the restore icon beside the name of the newly added backup.
 (Show on the picture below)
    ![1](./docs_images/1.png)
-5. Type `backup.zip` and click "Restore Backup".
+6. Type `backup.zip` and click "Restore Backup".
 And you're done!

 > [!NOTE] If you are uploading an updated version of `backup.zip`, be sure to delete the existing backup.zip entry by clicking the trash can icon.